MrBlinky/adventures-of-lolo-save-patch/README.md

 required.
 Put the files of this repo in a folder structure like this:

 <pre>
 .\rgbasm                                   Folder containing RGBASM executables.
-.\patches\mickeymouse-gb-save-patch    Folder to put the files of this repo.
+.\patches\adventures-of-lolo-gb-save-patch Folder to put the files of this repo.
 </pre>

 Put the 'Adventures of Lolo (U) (S).gb' rom in the project folder and run patch-rom.bat